 OBJECTIVE.
 The Trust seeks to provide investors with total return potential through a combination of current income and capital appreciation.
 The Trust seeks to achieve this objective by investing primarily in a portfolio of common stock of BDCs.
-As used herein, the term "Securities" means the shares of common stocks of Funds initially deposited in the Trust and described in "Portfolio of Investments" in Part A and any additional stock acquired and held by the Trust pursuant to the provisions of the Indenture.

-The Trust will terminate in approximately 2 years, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of Smart Trust (if offered) at a reduced sales charge.
+The Trust will terminate on the Mandatory Termination Date, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of the Trust (if offered) at a reduced sales charge.
 The Trust is intended to be an investment that should be held by investors for its full term and not be used as a trading vehicle.
-Since the Sponsor may deposit additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
+Since the Sponsor may deposit Additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
 Further, the Securities may appreciate or depreciate in value, dependent upon the full range of economic and market influences affecting corporate profitability, the financial condition of issuers and the prices of equity securities in general and the Securities in particular.
 Therefore, there is no guarantee that the objectives of the Trust will be achieved.